Omar Khadr: Time at Bagram

 Khadr spent three months recuperating at Bagram.
 He shared a cell with Moazzam Begg and ten others.
 He became conversational with guard Damien Corsetti.

-On October 7, F.B.I.
-Agent Robert Fuller interrogated Khadr.
+On October 7, Federal Bureau of Investigation (FBI) agent Robert Fuller interrogated Khadr.
 According to Fuller's report, he showed Khadr a photo book of al-Qaeda suspects.
 Khadr took several minutes to identify Maher Arar from one of the photographs.
 The report also stated that Khadr thought he saw Arar at a Kabul, Afghanistan safe house in September and October 2001.

 The day after the interrogation (October 8, 2002), Arar, who had been in detention at J.F.K. airport for the past 12 days, was extraordinarily rendered to Syria.

 Khadr was transferred to Guantanamo along with Richard Belmar, Jamal Kiyemba and other captives on October 28, 2002, although Canadian officials were not notified as promised.